 Pruning your sweet potatoes is an essential step to ensure you're receiving the highest yields possible.
 This process involves eliminating some of the vines and damaged leaves, allowing more light and air circulation toward the forming roots.

-Aim to prune when they reach 8-10 inches long in height; this ensures that there are still enough leaves left on each plant for it to keep soaking up sunlight while continuing its growth cycle!
+Aim to prune when they reach 8-10 inches in height; this ensures that there are still enough leaves left on each plant for it to keep soaking up sunlight while continuing its growth cycle!

 Sunlight